Riding Into History: Grand Marshal dinner

-This dinner takes place the evening before the Concours and it includes a silent auction and the Grand Marshal as a guest speaker.
+The Grand Marshal dinner takes place the evening before the Concours.
+It starts with a silent auction and introduces the Grand Marshal as a guest speaker.
 The latter are always celebrities in the field.
 Craig Vetter was the 2004 Grand Marshal of the event; he is a famous motorcycle designer and author, Dennis Gage (2005) is the Television producer and host of TV shows on the Speed Channel, Peter Egan (2006) is an author and columnist for Cycle World magazine, Kel Carruthers (2007) is a former world champion motorcycle road racer, and Mert Lawwill (2008) was Grand National Champion and starred with Steve McQueen in On Any Sunday.
-In 2013 Buzz Kanter, editor of American Iron Magazine and Dale Walksler from the Wheels Through Time Museum were dueling Grand Marshals.
+In 2013, Buzz Kanter, editor of American Iron Magazine and Dale Walksler from the Wheels Through Time Museum, were dueling Grand Marshals.
 The 15th annual Riding Into History Grand Marshal was Dave Despain, the voice and face of motorcycle racing announcing.

 Historic ride

 This event is held on Friday morning before the Concours.
-The participants, who entered their motorcycles in the Concours, take their own motorcycles from the World Golf Village to Corky Bells in old Florida Palatka, for a lunch.
+The participants, who entered their motorcycles in the Concours, take their own motorcycles from the World Golf Village to Corky Bells in old Florida Palatka for a lunch.
 The goal is to present the antique and vintage bikes to the public and to enjoy riding into history.